 PSY 434 Cr.3

 This course examines the relationship between brain functioning and cognition, behavior, and emotion.
 The course covers neuroanatomy, neurophysiology, and neuropsychological assessment.
 The history, rationale, goals, and procedures of neuropsychological assessment will be explored alongside the role that neuropsychologists play in the evaluation and treatment of individuals with disorders (e.g. dementia, stroke, or traumatic brain injury).
 Prerequisite: PSY 100, PSY 321 or PSY 331 or BIO 312; junior standing.
-Offered Annually.
+Offered Fall, Spring.